Revisiting self-seeding mechanism by generating vector ultraviolet N$_2^{+}$ lasing: Results

 We proceed to experimentally verify the calculation results.
-The experimental measurement results of the SHG driven by radially and azimuthally polarized light fields are shown in Figs. 2(c1-c4) and Figs. 2(d1-d4), respectively.
-The result in the radial case indeed shows two rings in the beam profile, matching the numerical results shown in Figs. 2(a1-a4), and presents a completely different CVB mode compared with the radially polarized N$_2^+$ air lasing in Figs. 1(c,e).
-More importantly, the measured SH intensity by azimuthally polarized fields is near zero, also agreeing well with the simulation in Figs. 2(b1-b4).
-Notably, the weak signal appears in Fig. 2(d1) because the cylindrical symmetry of the driving field cannot be ideal in the experiment.
-Even though there is a weak SH signal, its azimuthal polarization information is totally lost, as shown in Figs. 2(d2-d4).
+The experimental measurement results of the SHG driven by radially and azimuthally polarized light fields are shown in Figs. 2(i-l) and Figs. 2(m-p), respectively.
+The result in the radial case indeed shows two rings in the beam profile, matching the numerical results shown in Figs. 2(a-d), and presents a completely different CVB mode compared with the radially polarized N$_2^+$ air lasing in Figs. 1(c,e).
+More importantly, the measured SH intensity by azimuthally polarized fields is near zero, also agreeing well with the simulation in Figs. 2(e-h).
+Notably, the weak signal appears in Fig. 2(m) because the cylindrical symmetry of the driving field cannot be ideal in the experiment.
+Even though there is a weak SH signal, its azimuthal polarization information is totally lost, as shown in Figs. 2(n-p).
 With excellent agreement with simulations, our experimental results convincingly proved that radially polarized driving fields can produce SHG, whereas azimuthally polarized driving fields cannot.

 The absence of SHG in the azimuthal case indicates that SH plays a minimal role in the 391-nm lasing, as we have demonstrated the generation of vector N$_2^+$ lasing for both radial and azimuthal polarizations with approximately equal intensities.
 This is reasonable and consistent with the theoretical expectation because the effective gain region is located near the peak of the driving field’s intensity, where the gradient of the plasma is almost zero, i.e., there is no SHG.
 As a result, in the laser filamentation, the SH and the gain region are inherently not overlapped in space.